Corfiot Maltese: 21st century

 The former mayor of the city of Corfu, Sotiris Micalef, is of Maltese descent.
 Maltese Corfiot Yannis Spiteris, O.F.M.
-Cap., was Catholic archbishop of Corfu, Zakynthos and Cephalonia from 2003 till 2020.
+Cap., was the Roman Catholic archbishop of Corfu, Zakynthos and Cephalonia from 2003 till 2020.

-Since 2011, the Maltese Corfiot Spiros Gautsis (Gauci) is honorary consul of Malta in Corfu.
+Since 2011, the Maltese Corfiot Spiros Gaoutsis (Gauci) is honorary consul of Malta in Corfu.
 In 2012, an exhibition was held at the Palace entitled "Maltese in Corfu".